mafflerbach/doconaut/README.md

 I have used for a while github.io for documentation a project.
 In this case, i'am implement a little helper script, which generate a TOC from all h* tags.
-I have also implemented an impot Tag for a better organisation for my different sections and of course for reusing some documentation snippets.
+I have also implemented an import Tag for a better organisation for my different sections and of course for reusing some documentation snippets.

 The genearl using ist quite simple: